jon-adrian/dsc80-proj4/README.md

 | Loss | -277.85 | -265.44 | -4.66 | 0.98 | 1.52 | 1.12 |
 | Win | 277.85 | 265.44 | 4.66 | 1.42 | 2.15 | 0.71 |

 This grouped table shows that junglers on winning teams have higher average gold, XP, and creep score differences at 15 minutes.
 They also average more kills and assists while having fewer deaths.
-This suggests that early jungle advantage is not only about farming resources, but also about fighting impact and avoiding deaths.
+This suggests that early jungle advantage is not only about farming resources, but also about their impact in fights (more kills and assists) and avoiding dying in fights.

 ---